nsbajaj/BTS630_Project/README.md

 ## Iteration 3 Tasks
 ### To do:
+  * Implement categories and subcategories.
+Assign products to subcategories.
   * Adding Product (for seller & admin), Approving Product (for admin) and Viewing Product features will be available.
   * Have a error logging system.
   * Table filtering for users.
   * Character limit for products reviews (it should show how many characters left).